FOOD & DRINK Food in London can be

 Islington.

-Our shortlist of more expensive restaurants is here.Afternoon tea Eating/Hanging out Areas:
+Our shortlist of more expensive restaurants is here.Afternoon tea Our favourite meal of the day: clotted cream,

 Hill Large concentration of